Friday the 13th: A New Beginning: Plot

-Upon Pam and Reggie's return to the institute, they are warned of Matt's and George's disappearances.
+Upon Pam and Reggie's return to the institute, they are told of Matt's and George's disappearances.
 Pam searches for them, entrusting Reggie to Violet, Jake, and Robin.
-At this time, Ethel and Junior are killed, as are Jake, Robin, and Violet after Reggie falls asleep.
-Reggie awakens just as Pam returns, and they discover the trio's corpses in Tommy's room.
+Ethel and Junior are killed, as are Jake, Robin, and Violet after Reggie falls asleep.
+Reggie awakens just as Pam returns, and they discover corpses in Tommy's room.
 Moments later, Jason Voorhees, apparently resurrected, bursts into the house.

-After a long chase in which Pam and Reggie find the corpses of paramedic Duke, Matt, and George, Jason is struck by a tractor and then lured into a barn.
+After a long chase in which Pam and Reggie find the corpses of paramedic Duke, Matt, and George, Jason is struck by a tractor and lured into a barn.
 Tommy returns and is attacked by Jason.
-He defends himself but is knocked unconscious after being helped to the loft area of the barn.
-Pam and Reggie, having regrouped, set a trap and kick Jason from the loft window, but he holds on and grabs Reggie.
+He defends himself but is knocked unconscious after being helped to the loft of the barn.
+Pam and Reggie set a trap and kick Jason from the loft window, but he holds on and grabs Reggie.
 During the commotion, Tommy regains consciousness, grabs Jason's machete, cuts his hand off, and Jason falls from the loft window onto a tractor harrow, which kills him instantly.
+The killer's hockey mask comes off, revealing that "Jason" was Roy Burns, one of the paramedics who arrived at the scene of Joey's murder.
+Sheriff Tucker later identifies Roy as Joey's father and determines that he went insane after his son's death and sought revenge.

-In the process, the killer's hockey mask comes off, revealing that "Jason" was Roy Burns, one of the paramedics who arrived at the scene of Joey's murder.
-Sheriff Tucker later identifies Roy as Joey's father and determine that he went insane after his son's death and sought revenge inspired by the stories of Jason's killing sprees.
 While recovering in the hospital, Tommy has another hallucination of Jason, but he faces his fears and makes him disappear.
 He then hears Pam approaching and smashes the window to appear as though he has escaped.
 When Pam rushes in, Tommy appears behind the door wearing Roy's hockey mask and wielding a kitchen knife.